-Our ongoing research has established that pairing Seer app data with implanted or wearable devices, such as Epiminder and Fitbit respectively, can play an important role in forecasting seizures.
+Our ongoing research has established that pairing Seer app data with implanted or wearable devices, such as Epiminder and Fitbit respectively, can play an important role in forecasting seizure likelihood.

-We’ve been able to improve the accuracy of risk forecasting by partnering with Fitbit to gather other signals, particularly heart rate, which are very strong indicators of the cycles that take place inside the body.
+We’ve been able to improve the accuracy of seizure cycle tracking by partnering with Fitbit to gather other signals, particularly heart rate, which are very strong indicators of the cycles that take place inside the body.

 The most accurate way to track someone’s seizure cycle is to continuously measure their brain activity, since it is ultimately the brain that causes seizures to occur.
 In fact, we know that long-term recordings of brain waves show very clear, multi-day cycles that are strongly predictive of seizure risk.
 Previously, these cycles have only been found using implanted brain recording devices.